MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/05-enable-sql-defender-and-data-classification.md

 ---
 lab:
-    title: 'Lab 5 – Enable Microsoft Defender for Cloud and Data classification'
+    title: 'Lab 5 – Enable Microsoft Defender for SQL and Data classification'
     module: 'Implement a Secure Environment for a Database Service'
 ---